Curly Community Garden

 - to provide members with the opportunity to work together and share ideas about organic gardening at working bees,

 - to encourage people to decrease waste by reducing, reusing and recycling,

-- to provide a composting area where garden members can dispose of appropriate food waste,
+- to provide a composting area where garden and community members can dispose of appropriate food waste,

 - to create another option for garden members to source unpackaged, organic produce that has been grown sustainably and responsibly, and